Gitmazter/bc-solution/README.md

  - npm run start3 //Uses port 8083
  - npm run start4 //Uses port 8084

-NOTE: Skipped 8081 as it interfered with another REST api I have running
+#NOTE: Skipped 8081 as it interfered with another REST api I have running
 _____________________________________________________________________________________________________
 _____________________________________________________________________________________________________
 _____________________________________________________________________________________________________

-USAGE:
+<h2>Usage Notes</h2>
 Before sending transactions, ensure nodes are connected by calling a known node with a POST request to:

  - {NODEURL}/nodes/register-broadcast-node